Please ensure Javascript is enabled for purposes of website accessibility

 Special Olympics North America Golf Championship

-Athletes and Unified partners from throughout the United States and Canada will compete in the sport of softball.
-Competition will be offered in traditional and Unified team formats.
+Athletes and Unified partners from throughout the United States and Canada competed in the sport of golf at Crestview Country Club in Wichita, KS.
+Competition was held in individual stroke and Unified team play.

 Sana's Story